The best skin care products for people over 40, according to derms | CNN Underscored

 SkinCeuticals C E Ferulic ($166; dermstore.com)

-Like so many derms, Dr. Charles Carlos, board-certified dermatologist and co-founder of 4.5.6 Skin, loves cult-favorite this serum, which is “packed with pure vitamin C, E and and ferulic acid to enhance protection, this product is one one of the leaders for antioxidant protection in mature skin,” he says.
+Like so many derms, Dr. Charles Carlos, board-certified dermatologist and co-founder of 4.5.6 Skin, loves this cult-favorite serum, which is “packed with pure vitamin C, E and ferulic acid to enhance protection; this product is one one of the leaders for antioxidant protection in mature skin,” he says.

-RoC Retinol Correxion Deep Wrinkle Anti Aging Night Serum ($21.99; target.com)
+RoC Retinol Correxion Deep Wrinkle Anti-Aging Night Serum ($21.99; target.com)

 Carlos calls this bestselling drugstore retinol serum an “excellent choice for the budget-conscious that want to start using retinol.”